Alibaba-NLP/KB-NER/README.md

 ```

-To run CE, you can change config like this:
+To run CE, you can change the config like this:
 ```yaml
 train:
   ...